The best day trips from Sydney

 By Paul Chai

-Take a break for the day and head out of the city.
-Near Sydney you can take a beach break along the South Coast and learn to surf, you can walk in the footsteps of the First Australians at the Royal National Park or you can taste wine at one of the oldest wine regions in the country.
+Take a break for the day and head out of Sydney.
+You can take a beach break along the South Coast and learn to surf, you can walk in the footsteps of the first Aboriginals at the Royal National Park or you can taste wine at one of the oldest wine regions in the country.

 At the apex of Sydney's stunning Northern Beaches is Palm Beach, just over an hour drive from the centre of the city.
 Take a coffee stop on the way up at The Boathouse, a wooden cottage right on the water where you can try the buttermilk scones with fresh strawberries with your caffeine hit.
 Once at “Palmy”, as the locals know it, take a swim at the unspoilt beach or climb to Barrenjoey Lighthouse.
 The Barrenjoey Head Aquatic Reserve walk to the lighthouse starts with a stroll along a small patch of beach, where jetskis create swirls of whitewash in Pittwater.
 When the track curls inland you can choose to go straight ahead on the Service Road or take the steeper, shorter Smugglers Track.
 Halfway up you get an amazing view back along the twin crescents of Palm Beach and Pittwater that bracket the lush headland.